colonyos/pycolonies/README.md

 ```

 ## Calling a function
 To execute a function, a function specification must be submitted to the Colonies server.
-Colonies will then wrap the function specification in a process and assign the process to an executor.
+Colonies will then wrap the function specification in a process and assign the process to an Executor.

 Below is an example of function specification.
 ```json